lucide-icons/lucide/packages/lucide-react-native/README.md

 # Lucide React Native

-Implementation of the lucide icon library for react applications.
+Implementation of the lucide icon library for React Native applications.

 > What is lucide?
 Read it [here](https://github.com/lucide-icons/lucide#what-is-lucide).